 - First, make your simple syrup.
 Add 1 one cup of water to a small sauce pan bring it to a boil.
 Pour one cup of sugar into the hot water and bring the pan back to a boil.
 When sugar dissolves and syrup is clear (will take about 1 minute), remove pan from heat and allow syrup to cool slightly.

 - Fill a large pitcher 1/3 full with ice and pour in fresh lemon juice.
 Add in the cup of simple syrup and stir.
-Add in 3 cups of water and then taste.
-If the flavor is too sweet or too concentrated for your preference, add in -2 more cups of water.
+Add in 4 cups of water and then taste.
+If the flavor is too sweet or too concentrated for your preference, add in 1 more cup of water.